 The Development of Photography as a Means to Record Human Progress

 Since the 1830s, the use of photography expanded in areas other than war.
-As the world continued to increase its technological capabilities throughout the Industrial Revolution, we see the history of photography begin to document the history of human progress.
+As the world continues to increase its technological capabilities throughout the Industrial Revolution, we see the history of photography beginning to document the history of human progress.